flexrobotics/roboflex/realsense/examples/README.md

 ## 1. **run_realsense**

 Constructs a RealsenseSensor, starts it, prints resulting messages.
-Doesn't display the result - see examples for a version of this program that also visualizes the output (coming soon).
+Doesn't display the result - see examples for a version of this program that also visualizes the output.

 c++: [run_realsense_cpp.cpp](run_realsense_cpp.cpp)